Services Icon

 Long-term side effects of Suboxone

-Long-term use of Suboxone can lead to several risks, including hormonal imbalances, dental issues, dental anesthetics, and cognitive problems.
+Long-term use of Suboxone can lead to several risks, as explored in our long-term use of buprenorphine article, including hormonal imbalances, dental issues, and cognitive problems.
 These side effects can develop over time and may require ongoing medical monitoring and management.

 Long-term monitoring involves: